john-khgoh/Facial-recognition/README.md

-# Hand near face project
+# Facial and hand recognition
 Tensorflow project to detect hands when it is in close proximity to the face.
 Developed as an experiment to reduce face-touching due to COVID-19.

 Credits: